We even amaze ourselves . . .

 Aaron Con, baritone

 Compared to his quartet brothers, Aaron is the barbershop newcomer.
-After attending a free introductory program offered by the Northwest Sound Men's Chorus, he was hooked.
+After attending a free introductory singing program (sing, Sing, SING!) offered by the Northwest Sound Men's Chorus, he was hooked.
 Singing and ringing chords with those jovial guys awakened his hidden "ham" bone, and now ten-plus years later, he enjoys performing as the baritone in Vocal Vintage as well as in Northwest Sound and Northwest Mix.

 Dan Meyer, lead

-Dan has been singing in barbershop and a cappella choruses and quartets for 35 years.
-He started as a baritone but 10 years ago switched to lead when his voice teacher told him he was really a tenor.
-His interest in musical leadership also led him to direct the Wilmington, DE barbershop chorus for six years prior to moving to the Pacific Northwest.
+Dan has been singing in barbershop and a cappella choruses, and quartets since 1986.
+He started as a baritone but 13 years or so ago switched to lead when his voice teacher told him he was really a tenor.
+Dan's interest in musical leadership also led him to direct the The Chorus of the Brandywine in Wilmington, DE for six years prior to moving to the Pacific Northwest in 2014.

 Jim Civarra, tenor